CloudCoinConsortium/CloudBank-V1/README.md

 *CREATE ACCOUNT REQUEST STRING*

+This service will do many things:

-Create an account for a new user.
+1. Create an account for a new user including their username, password,  email and folders for the user if none exists.
+2. Change the password (if a new password is provided)
+3. Change the email address (if a new email address is provided)
+4. Semd email to user saying that the account has been created.
+5. Send email to user saying that the password and or email has been changed.
+6. Send username and password if only the email is sent.

+This service also will change the password of an existing account, change the email of a user and send the username and password to the user.
 This will create a folder names after the account and populate it with the following subfolders:

 * Bank
 * Broke